 Who is Glenn Revere?

 Glenn Revere has been a carpet expert since 1973.
 He’s a certified flooring inspector and the author of All About Carpets, the only book written to protect and inform you about your carpet choices, from carpet buying and carpet warranties to carpet care and maintenance.
 You can find him on Facebook, Google+ and Twitter.

 Share and Enjoy

-Tags: certified flooring inspector, flooring inspection, flooring inspector, glueless hardwood flooring, hardwood flooring inspection, laminate flooring damage, laminate flooring inspection, laminate wood flooring, laminate wood floors, wood flooring, wood laminate flooring
+Tags: certified flooring inspector, flooring inspection, flooring inspector, glueless hardwood flooring, hardwood flooring inspection, laminate flooring damage, laminate flooring inspection, laminate flooring problems, laminate wood flooring, laminate wood floors, wood flooring, wood laminate flooring